ChrstphrHll/npc_gen/students/Hessos Adorellan.md

 ### Description
 - Gnome Wizard from Shadesburry Initiative
 - 1st year Exploration student in Alderden
-- long curly red hair that's plain, Gray eyes, and Tan skin
+- long straight white hair that's wild, Gray eyes, and Tan skin
 - Is Punctual and Pharissical, and has Optimism as their ideal

 ### Organizations